July 1, 2016, 7:30 PM; Concert site (Kenyon Arena) open at 5:30 PM

-The Sheldon Museum and the Pops Committee are delighted to present the Vermont Philharmonic orchestra at this exciting musical event.
 The Vermont Philharmonic was founded in 1959 by Jon Borowicz and is Vermont’s oldest community orchestra.
 Today, the Philharmonic’s member-musicians, more than 60 strong, are committed to the orchestra’s two-fold mission of sharing their love of music with audiences of all ages and encouraging young musicians to dedicate themselves to their musical education.
 The Borowicz Scholarship, awarded annually by the orchestra to a Vermont high school musician, provides the opportunity for the winner to perform with the Vermont Philharmonic.